 - Hybrid cloud is an environment that uses both public and private clouds.

 Public clouds are owned and operated by third-party service providers, which deliver their computing resources, like servers and storage, over the internet.
 The public cloud offers customers of all sizes extensive choices of solutions and computing resources, as well as low cost and high elasticity.
-All of which makes public cloud the most popular model of cloud computing services.
+All of these make the public cloud the most popular model of cloud computing services.

 Services on the public cloud may be free, freemium, or subscription-based, wherein customers are charged based on the computing resources they consume.

-The services provided by public cloud can range from basic emails, and apps storage, to more demanding tasks such as serving as a large scale infrastructure platform for software development.
+The services provided by the public cloud can range from basic emails, and app storage, to more demanding tasks such as serving as a large-scale infrastructure platform for software development.

-With public cloud, the service provider is the one who is responsible for all of the maintenances, management and development of the pool of computing resources used by customers.
+With the public cloud, the service provider is the one who is responsible for all of the maintenance, management and development of the pool of computing resources used by customers.

-Contrary to public cloud, private cloud is any cloud computing solution that is used by a single organisation.
-The organisation that uses private cloud does not share these resources with any other customers.
+Contrary to the public cloud, a private cloud is any cloud computing solution that is used by a single organisation.
+The organisation that uses a private cloud does not share these resources with any other customers.
 Many use this type of cloud due to its security, exclusivity, flexibility, and efficiency.

-Private cloud can be located physically on the company on-site infrastructure, or operated by a third-party service provider.
-Private cloud can be customised to meet the unique business and security needs of the organisation.
+A private cloud can be located physically on the company's on-site infrastructure, or operated by a third-party service provider.
+A private cloud can be customised to meet the unique business and security needs of the organisation.

 With more visibility and control into the infrastructure, organisations can operate compliance-sensitive IT workloads with high security and performance.
 However, all of these benefits come with a higher price tag, which is the main reason for its unpopularity.

-However, hybrid cloud’s weakness is its added complexity, as well as high cost.
+However, the hybrid cloud’s weakness is its added complexity, as well as its high cost.

 PaaS vs IaaS vs SaaS